 It’s all about local produce here.
 The chai spice comes from Brick Lane Market, the Angus beef from a butcher in Lambeth and everything else from other London boroughs.

 Our top picks?
 The duck egg and truffle mayonnaise sandwiches and the chocolate and passion fruit tart.
 Exquisite.

 Level 32, The Shard, 31 St. Thomas Street

 8. The OXO Tower – The sociable option

 For city views, it’s hard to beat the OXO Tower.
 Located on the south bank of the Thames, the iconic building overlooks St Paul’s Cathedral, the Tate Modern, and the London Eye.

 At this typical afternoon tea in London, expect mini versions of British classics like Yorkshire puddings filled with braised beef and horseradish cream, and Dorset crab choux buns.

-Fancy something a little different?
-Choose their Not Afternoon Tea and enjoy four indulgent desserts and a cocktail or glass of bubbly.
-It’s a great way to while away a Saturday afternoon with friends.
+This afternoon tea is a great way to while away a Saturday afternoon with friends.
 And it’s good value too.

 To find out what else you can do in London without breaking the bank, check out our top things to see and do in London on a budget.